Student Peer Leader Network

 Need a new headshot for your LinkedIn profile?
 Student Peer Leader Network offers a LinkedIn Photobooth service for Unimelb students.
 Attend the Careers & Employability Studio to get your digital headshot taken.
 Bookings are essential.
 Please log on to Careers Online to check available times.

-An interactive workshop designed for students to practice and engage in several simulated group activities.
-Gain firsthand experience in commonly assessed tasks, plus lots of tips on what assessors look for.
+Interactive workshops designed for students to practise and engage in activities related to Mock Assessment Centres, Elevator Pitch, and Setting Up a LinkedIn Profile.
 Delivered both virtually and in-person.
 To view session details and to register, visit Careers Online.

 Partnerships and collaborations